Yandex Cloud

 Terraform will show any errors found in your configuration files.

-7. Create a cluster:
+8. Create your cluster:

 1. Run this command to view the planned changes: